Find out how to protect your vehicle with an extended warranty

-A car warranty (also called mechanical breakdown insurance) is a type of insurance policy that protects you from the cost of fixing certain mechanical problems and electrical faults.
+A vehicle warranty (also called mechanical breakdown insurance) is a type of insurance policy that protects you from the cost of fixing certain mechanical problems and electrical faults

-At their most simplistic, car warranty policies will cover basic issues to do with the engine and transmission system.
-However, warranties can be made as comprehensive as you like - with the premiums paid adjusted according to the amount of cover you get.
+At their most simplistic, motor warranty policies will cover basic issues to do with the engine and transmission system.
+However, warranties can be as comprehensive as you like - with the premiums paid adjusted according to the amount of cover you get.

-Do you have a vehicle that's at – or approaching – its manufacturer warranty?
-Or perhaps an even older one?
-An extended car warranty could be a very sensible precaution against unexpected and potentially expensive repair bills.
+Do you have a vehicle that is at – or approaching – the end of its manufacturer warranty?
+Or perhaps you have an even older vehicle?
+An extended warranty could be a sensible precaution against unexpected and potentially expensive repair bills.

 The nature of these policies varies, but they generally provide cover for 12 months – with options to extend it even further.